 Personal and Financial Growth

-Unlike most jobs, entrepreneurs have virtually unlimited potential for financial and personal growth.
+Unlike most jobs, entrepreneurs have virtually unlimited potential for financial and personal development.
 When you run your own company, you won’t run against a salary cap or a commission ceiling.
 However, if your business isn’t profitable, you won’t be able to take much of a salary, if any.
 You’ll also have the opportunity to “stretch” your skills and challenge yourself to learn new things that you may never have had to use working for someone else.

 Economic Growth